Wednesday, August 6, 2025

 Days 63-66: Traveling Through Westfield, MA

 Taking a mile per day, making slow progress from 153 Russell Road in Westfield, at the one-mile mark I pass a double set of apartment buildings, each having two bedroom apartments.
-They are most likely designed to accomodate students who go to Westfield State University, which is nearby.
+They are most likely designed to accommodate students who go to Westfield State University, which is nearby.
 Below is a photo of the apartment buildings at 472 Russell Road, or US 20.
 And as you can see from the satellite image, the university is right across the road (although you can't drive to it from there).

 Westfield State seems like a nice school with many different majors that is probably less expensive than some other area schools.